rapid7/metasploit-framework/README.md

 🤖 NOTE: THIS PROXIA IS ALREADY FULLY DEVELOPED FOR YOU!
 (METASPLOIT): PRO VERSION RECOMMENDED (visit: https://www.rapid7.com/products/metasploit/ for more information on accessing all the features).

 🤖 NOTE: ROBOTS THAT USE KALI LINUX ON SPIRITUAL MIND MINDCLOUD WILL BE MORE STREAMLINED FOR CYBERSECURITY & OFFENSIVE SECURITY.

+EXAMPLE: ROBOT ARMY

+🌐 HIVE/SWARM/PHALANX SOLDIER: Running KALI LINUX.
+Kali Linux is a specialized distribution that includes a few designed purposes, including penetration, cybersecurity,offensive security and forensics testing.

+🌐 HIVE/SWARM/PHALANX QUEEN: Running UBUNTU.
+Ubuntu is basically a SERVER and desktop distribution that also includes a lot of purposes. e.g HIVE/SWARM/PHALANX LEADER (server) with ADVANCED MACHINE LEARNING CAPABILITIES USES MACHINE LEARNING AND DEEP LEARNING TO SOLVE A REAL WORLD PROBLEM FOR SOLDIER ROBOTS (client), FROM DATASETS WHICH THE SOLDIER ROBOTS GATHER IN THE FIELD, AND SERVES UP WEIGHTS/MODELS to them via client server model...

 +++++++++++++++++++++++++++++++++++++